Anish407/AWS-CDK-CSHARP/README.md

 The project structure is as follows:
 1. Lambda receives a request as input and stores the data into a dynamodb table.
+2. The lambda function and DynamoDb tables is created using the AWS CDK in C#.
+3. The dynamodb read/write permissions are given to the lambda function using the CDK.

 ## Points to note
 - The code is written in C# and uses the AWS CDK to define the infrastructure.